wp-plugins/contexture-page-security/readme.txt

 Contexture Page Security (CPS) adds some much-needed "page security" to WordPress.
 With Contexture Page Security you can now limit access to posts, pages, or entire sections of your website.

-Sort users into groups and attach those groups to any page or post.
-Now, only users in one or more of those groups will be able to access that page (or any pages beneath it)!
-You can even create sub-sections that require the current user to be a member of additional groups (so you can set up a secure section to have separate sub-sections with additional security).
+Easily create "Members-only" sections of your site with CPS' built-in "Registered Users" smart group - or create your own custom user groups to limit access only to users that you want.
+Any security restrictions you add are automatically inherited by sub-pages, enabling you to quickly secure entire sections of your site with plenty of flexibility.

-CPS checks security on menu links, RSS feeds, and blog post excerpts as well, so any user who doesn't have the proper permissions won't even see the content... this includes blog excerpts on your main blog page.
+CPS also applies your security settings to menu links, RSS feeds, and blog post excerpts as well, ensuring your secure content doesn't accidentally creep onto your site because of an overlooked WordPress option.

-CPS only effects users who are logged in.
-For maximum security, all secure content is automatically hidden from unauthenticated users.

 CPS is simple and easy to use.
 Visible changes made to the Dashboard are:

 1. Two new options are located under the Users category.
-This includes "Users > Groups" and "Users > Add Group".
+This includes "Groups" and "Add Group".
-1. A "Restrict Access" sidebar is visible when editing a page or post.
+1. A "Restrict Access" sidebar is available when editing any page or post.
 1. A "Group Membership" overview is added to the "Edit User" pages.

 Additional features:

-1. You can easily make any page or post "admin only".
-Simply check the "Protect this page it's descendants" checkbox but don't add any groups.
-By default, all protected pages can be seen by admins - but if you don't add any groups, they will be invisible to all other users.
+1. Any page or post can be easily made "admin only".
+When editing a page, check the "Protect this page it's descendants" checkbox but don't add any groups.
+By default, all protected pages can be seen by admins - but if you don't add any groups, they will be invisible to all non-admin users.
 1. The "Restrict Access" sidebar on the "edit page" admin pages is AJAX-loaded, so any changes you make to security are saved immediately.
 You do not need to click
 "Update" to save changes to the page's security.